josheinhorn/weird-science/README.md

 ### Setup
 This is a function that runs before the Candidate is actually run, and optionally can return a `string`.
 The `string` result is passed to the Publisher.
 This Step can be used to prepare objects for use by the Candidates (such as cloning the original input object) as well as write messages to be used in the Publish process.

-This Step does _not_ run for the Control.
+This Step _does_ run for the Control.

 _Delegate Type:_ `Func<string>` _or_ `Action`